Development Department Staff:

 Harrison Township’s property maintenance code allows us to maintain property values and the appearance of our community by establishing minimum standards for the upkeep of businesses, houses, yards and vacant lots.
 The most common violations are junk cars, deteriorating roofs, trash and debris, and overgrown grass or weeds.
 The emphasis in enforcing the code is to work with the property owner to gain compliance.
 Three code enforcement officers share the responsibilities in this area.

 Harrison Township is a partner with Montgomery County and neighboring jurisdictions in the Environmental Crimes Task Force.
 If you'd like to report illegal dumping, please go to the new website a www.mcohio.org/envirocrimes.

 Well Field Protection Program

 Harrison Township is partly located in the Miami Valley Well Field Protection area.
 We are charged with ensuring this area remains contamination free.
 We work with the businesses located in this area to ensure compliance with well field regulations.

 Well Field Protection Area

 Harrison Township is home to many local neighborhood Associations.
 The Development Department works with these groups to accomplish their goals.
 We will help residents who are interested in creating a new neighborhood association.
-For more information please call or email Cathi Spaugy in the Development Department at 937-890-5611.
+For more information please call or email the Development Department at 937-890-5611.
 Please visit the neighborhood support page for more information.

 Harrison Township Business Association